-When you were a kid – or even an adult – did you ever go out for a bike ride and fantasize about not coming home for dinner, and pedaling off to see the world instead?
+When you were a kid – or even an adult – did you ever go out for a bike ride and fantasize about pedaling off to see the world instead of coming home in time for dinner?

 What if you could ride past the edge of the neighborhood, beyond the corner store or local park, and just keep going?
 What if you could bring everything you need with you – food, shelter, water – to be happy and self-reliant as you pedal from place to place, exploring new landscapes and meeting new people?